 Create a conference call with two active calls Press and hold multifunction button for one second

 The battery indicator on the right ear cup tells you the status of your QC 35 II battery.
 If it is solid green, it has a high charge.
 Blinking amber means it is currently charging by microUSB, and solid amber means it has low charge.
 If it is blinking red, it needs to be charged.
 If it is solid red, it means there is an issue with the battery and you should contact Bose customer service.
 The battery life should last up to 20 hours.

 To store your headphones in their carrying case, rotate both ear cups so they lie flat.
 Then, fold the left ear cup toward the headband, followed by the right ear cup.
 Make sure you power them off before storing them, and, if you plan to store them for a long time, make sure they are fully charged before doing so.

-How to clean the ear pads
+How to fix issues with the ear pads

 What’s missing from the Bose QuietComfort 35 II